Why Evaluation in Public Procurement is Important

 - How moderation helps you reach your goals

 - 3 secrets that will help you moderate like a pro

 Everything’s better together, and that includes tender evaluation.

 Why Have Multiple Evaluators?

-The first point to discuss is why it makes sense in many case to have multiple evaluators.
-It may seem like a pretty straightforward question, but it’s actually a more interesting one that it first appears.
-An Authority might need specialists for different sections of the tender evaluation– for example, an accountant to look at finances, and IT security expert (if relevant) to examine that section, etc.– so why not just have an “expert for each section?
+The first point to discuss is why it makes sense in many cases to have multiple evaluators.
+It may seem like a pretty straightforward question, but it’s actually a more interesting one than it first appears.
+An Authority might need specialists for different sections of the tender evaluation– for example, an accountant to look at finances, an IT security expert (if relevant) to examine that section, etc.– so why not just have an “expert for each section?
 Doing that, the need for moderation disappears.

-There are three reasons why in most cases multiple evaluators is a smart move.
+There are three reasons why in most cases multiple evaluators are smart moves.
 In our opinion, they are persuasive reasons to use multiple evaluators for all except the very smallest and simplest tendering processes.

 - More opinions add value